LVCVA board bans gifts, limits travel for its members

 But since the newspaper story was published, no board member, including Fiore, has taken a trip overseas, Brown confirmed last week.

-When asked for comment about the travel changes after Tuesday’s board meeting, Fiore said, “Rules change just like your underwear.”
+When asked for comment about the latest travel restrictions after Tuesday’s board meeting, Fiore said, “Rules change just like your underwear.”

 She refused to say whether she still plans to visit the LVCVA’s international offices, but added she would take a future trip overseas if the board’s chairman asked her.